 Best Bollywood Movies on Netflix

-So what are the best Indian, Bollywood and Hindi films available on Netflix?
+So what are the best Indian films on Netflix?

 This is not a major studio film but it was screened at the Mumbai Film festival in 2017 and has a very powerful story that continues to happen in India almost on a daily basis.
 One of the major Indian independent films in 2017.